mipsym/MIPSym-issues/.github/ISSUE_TEMPLATE/bug_report.md

 **Assembly Source Code that Causes the Problem**
 If your issue is related to assembly code that doesn't assemble properly, or that doesn't run properly, and you are sure that it should, write it here.
-Please reduce your code sample to the smallest program you can that still produces the same bug.
+Please reduce your code sample to the smallest possible program that still produces the same bug.

 Please write your code here between the two rows of backticks: